swanson/swanson.github.com/_posts/2014-03-31-one-day-further.md

 - growth
 ---

-> I can't blog|share|talk about that, I'm not an expert!
+> I can't blog/share/talk about that, I'm not an expert!

 I hear comments along this line regularly.
 Sometimes from new developers, but also, surprisingly, from seasoned veterans.